MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Model Scale

 YOLOv5 has five different model scales: Nano (N), small (S), medium (M), large (L) and extra large (X).
+The scaling is done via compound scaling as done in the [EfficientNets](https://arxiv.org/abs/1905.11946?context=stat.ML).

 Figure 7 shows the general development in terms of mAP performance during training for each run.
 All models, except for the large model, have a high variance beginning at epoch 180 between the three repetitions done for every configuration.